 Still, the Long Island Iced Tea need not be a knockout punch.
 By halving the ingredients, the flavor remains but the kick is softened.

-Originally an American frat house formulation, the Long Island Iced Tea has made its way in and out of bars and lounges across the country, inspiring adherents and detractors along the way.
+Originally an American frat house formulation (served beside the likes of jungle juice), the Long Island Iced Tea has made its way in and out of bars and lounges across the country, inspiring adherents and detractors along the way.
 While not intended to be a nightcap, it nevertheless has a way of abruptly and unceremoniously putting an end to an evening.

 Texas Tea: Add 1/2 ounce bourbon.